hockyg/comp-lab-class-2023/Week1/Week1.md

 # Week 1

-## Getting set up
+## Getting github set up
 - Get GitHub student developer pack working
-- Fork this github repository to your own repository by clicking fork and following the instructions
+- Fork this github repository to your own repository by clicking "fork" and following the instructions

+##  Set up your work folder on Greene
+- ssh into greene: `ssh netid@greene.hpc.nyu.edu` on campus or using the VPN, or you can access the terminal by using `https://ood.hpc.nyu.edu`
+- set up a link to your personal class folder by running `ln -s /scratch/work/courses/CHEM-GA-2671-2023fa/students/$USER $HOME/comp-lab-class`
+- Now you can always get to your personal folder when you log in by typing `cd ~/comp-lab-class`
+- Run the following command to set up the class python environment: `bash /scratch/work/courses/CHEM-GA-2671-2023fa/jupyter-setup/install_kernel.sh`, now this should be available when you start jupyter notebooks from ood

 ## Get some practice with the command line
 - Brush up on command line.
 Do Command line, text-fu, and advanced-text fu (VIM part) on https://linuxjourney.com/